CarlosMartinez-USDA/json-to-xml/ReadMe.md

 The second segment attempts to correct this with a sed command but is currently failing to accomplish this task.

       sed -e 's/\&[^amp;|^apos;|^quot;|^lt;|^gt;]/\&amp;/gi' "$file"  &&
+# Issue 3b
+**Description:** The content of elements must consist of well-formed character data or markup.
+- [ ]  A-29760.json

 <!--stackedit_data:
 eyJoaXN0b3J5IjpbNTY2MTQ2MTE2XX0=
 --> 		- It is difficult to get the correct data from them each time.(2) Random station_id appearing at the end of the author names section.

-**Description:** The content of elements must consist of well-formed character data or markup.
-- [ ]  A-29760.json

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1ODY1ODkzMTgsMzY0MDAzOTc5LC0zMj
-Q4NzA3MiwxOTMzMzYzNjg5LDEzMzE4NDExNTcsMTQwMjA0NDEw
-MywxNzU5ODM2NTUsODc1NTY2MzI1LC02ODg0OTQzOTMsLTY5MT
-YwMDc0NiwxMTUwMDg1NjQ0LC00NjczNTA1NjcsMTc5NzM1OTM3
-MCwxOTExOTc1NjQ1XX0=
+eyJoaXN0b3J5IjpbLTg1Nzg1NjAzLDM2NDAwMzk3OSwtMzI0OD
+cwNzIsMTkzMzM2MzY4OSwxMzMxODQxMTU3LDE0MDIwNDQxMDMs
+MTc1OTgzNjU1LDg3NTU2NjMyNSwtNjg4NDk0MzkzLC02OTE2MD
+A3NDYsMTE1MDA4NTY0NCwtNDY3MzUwNTY3LDE3OTczNTkzNzAs
+MTkxMTk3NTY0NV19
 -->